Ayton soars for last second alley-oop, Suns beat Clippers - WTMJ

 “I believed it could happen,” Booker said.
 “100 percent.”

 The Suns were down one with 0.9 seconds left when Crowder lofted a high pass on an out-of-bounds play on the baseline.
 A soaring Ayton came down the lane and stuffed it through the net over L.A.’s Ivica Zubac as the crowd roared in disbelief.
-Booker — playing with a stitched up nose following a collision with Clippers guard Patrick Beverley — had a key screen on Zubac on the final play, which helped free Ayton.
+Booker had a key screen on Zubac on the final play, which helped free Ayton.

-“The celebration and reaction were a little shaky,” Ayton said.
-“Because I wasn’t sure what I did.
-I wasn’t sure if it counted.”

-The referees spent about a minute reviewing the play before ruling the basket was good and Booker spent some time jawing with Clippers players Rajon Rondo and Demarcus Cousins in the aftermath.
-The Clippers couldn’t get a shot off in the final 0.7 seconds.

 “Those are my Kentucky guys,” Booker said with a grin.
 “I told them ‘Go Big Blue.’”